-As Accounting Officer, the Headteacher has responsibility for ensuring that the Academy delivers good value in the use of public resources.
+As Accounting Officer, the Executive Headteacher has responsibility for ensuring that the Academy delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

 The Accounting Officer considers how the Academy's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer has delivered improved value for money during the year by:
+The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:

-- Continuing to share outstanding practice and providing training opportunities through collaborative work, with the Chiltern Learning Trust, Envision Partnership and local Schools to ensure the quality of our teaching is at least good, if not outstanding. - Further re-organisation of the School's staffing structure to reduce salary costs whilst maximising impact on learning for: - Senior leadership - Teachers - Support staff. - Maximising income generation through consultancy work and moderation visits carried out by the Headteacher, Deputy Headteacher, SENCO and Senior Teachers. - Maximising income through the offer of additional nursery sessions as part of the School's nursery provision; hiring of premises and running activity weeks for pupils in the Easter and summer breaks. - Replacement of KS2 boiler following receipt of for Condition Improvement Funding. - Refurbishment of a classroom to use as a training facility and to support the delivery of additional curriculum opportunities. - Refurbishment of two reception classes to improve the quality of EYFS provision; - Obtaining a permanent extension to the planning permission for the two mobile classrooms.
+- Continuing to share outstanding practice and providing training opportunities through collaborative work, with the Ivy Learning Trust, Chiltern Learning Trust, Envision Partnership and local schools to ensure the quality of our teaching is at least good, if not outstanding. - Re-organisation of the School's staffing structure to reduce salary costs whilst maximising impact on I earning for: - Senior leadership - Teachers - Support staff. - Maximising income generation through consultancy work and moderation visits carried out by the Executive Headteacher, Head of School, Deputy Headteacher and Senior Teachers. - Maximising income through the offer of additional nursery sessions as part of the School's nursery provision; hiring of premises and running activity weeks for pupils in the Easter and summer breaks. - Approval of installation of new windows in hall. - Approval of use of reserves to support projects to enhance the facilities and to support school improvement priorities.